fneumann/LongEssayService/README.md

 # LongEssayService (Pre-Test Version)

+This repository is no longer maintained.
+Please use the [EDUTIEK](https://github.com/EDUTIEK) repository instead.

 This service can be integrated by PHP based systems to use two javascript applications which provide user interfaces for the writing and correction of long text-based exams:
 * [long-essay-writer](https://github.com/fneumann/long-essay-writer)